Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Data Details

-\subsection{Data Details}
+\section{Data Details}

-\paragraph{Betting Channels and User Segmentation in JRA Races} Wagers on JRA races can be placed through a variety of channels, including online platforms and physical betting venues.
+\theequation{\thesection.\arabic{equation}} \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}} \paragraph{Betting Channels in JRA Races} Wagers on JRA races can be placed through a variety of channels, including online platforms and physical betting venues.
 The primary online channel is Internet Programmed Automatic Transmission (IPAT), which requires prior registration and linkage to a domestic bank account.
 Another online option, JRA Direct, operates via credit card and allows same-day registration and betting, though it is accessible only via desktop browsers and does not support mobile devices.
 In addition to these online channels, bets may also be placed in person at JRA-operated racecourses and WINS (off-track betting facilities).

 Although the JRA does not publish micro-level data on individual bettors, industry reports and publicly available aggregate statistics indicate that online channels---namely IPAT and JRA Direct---collectively account for over 70\% of total wagering turnover.
 Betting at physical locations tends to be dominated by older bettors and is often characterized by larger per-bet amounts.
 In contrast, online platforms attract a broader demographic and are typically associated with smaller but more frequent wagers.